francescodelprato/francescodelprato.github.io/index.md

 I am a Postdoctoral Fellow at the [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/).

 I received a joint Ph.D. in Business Economics between the [IMT School for Advanced Studies](https://imtlucca.it) and [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html).
-During my Ph.D., I spent a year as a Research Fellow at [CERGE-EI](https://www.cerge-ei.cz) in the Czech Republic.
+During my Ph.D., I spent a year as a Research Fellow at [CERGE-EI](https://www.cerge-ei.cz).

 [comment]: <> ( I hold a degree in Economics and Social Sciences from [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/). )